hirezio/angular-spies/README.md

 ### Extending a previous defined spy

-If you want to extend the functionality of a spy.
 Lets say for example that you have a generic spy for a data library, with all the CRUD methods defined already:

 ```js